Type above and press Enter to search. Press Esc to cancel.

 The food supply chain and restaurant customer experience generate a lot of waste – from food waste to plastic waste, and more.

 Unfortunately, one-third of the world’s food gets wasted.
-This waste alone amounts to 8% of the world’s greenhouse gas emissions.
 Additionally, one-fifth of all of the water used in the U.S. is used to produce food that ends up going to waste.

 From throwing away “imperfect” foods in the manufacturing process and over-ordering supplies to the overuse of single-use plastics, the restaurant industry greatly contributes to the waste problem.